The Course Notes provide detailed information and background for Adventure Consultants' Mont Blanc Course and Ascent.

-Adventure Consultants will provide breakfasts and lunches for the duration of the course and evening meals on the three hut nights while the trip is running.
-This is from breakfast on Day 1/Sunday morning until lunch on Day 6/Friday.
-You will be responsible for your own evening meals on the four non mountain nights in Chamonix.
+Adventure Consultants will provide breakfasts for the duration of the course and evening meals on the three hut nights while the trip is running.
+This is from breakfast on Day 1/Sunday morning until breakfast on Day 6/Friday.
+You will be responsible for your own lunches and snacks each day and your own evening meals on the four non-mountain nights in Chamonix.
 This allows you to experience the exciting culinary options available in Chamonix as there are many restaurants and bars within close walking distance that provide a variety of foods to suit your tastes.
 Any additional food, beverages or meals you purchase that are not mentioned in the inclusions will be at your own expense.

 If you have any special dietary requirements, please advise us at the time of registration.
 If your dietary requirements are especially strict you are advised to bring a sufficient supply of your required food types with you to ensure you are provided for.

 Accommodation is provided on a twin share B&B basis from Saturday evening through to the following Saturday morning after breakfast.
 Accommodation in the mountains is in alpine huts in shared bunk rooms or dormitory rooms.
 Blankets are provided and no sleeping bag will be required.
 There is no single supplement or private rooms available in the mountain huts but we can arrange this for you in Chamonix should you prefer your own room.

 Climbing in the European Alps requires you have high-quality clothing and equipment due to the extremes of weather conditions.
 Our focus is on having the essential clothing and equipment to keep you warm and comfortable during the climb.